postgresml/postgresml/pgml-docs/docs/blog/data-is-living-and-relational.md

 }
 </style>

-Data is living and relational
+Data is Living and Relational
 ================================

 <div class="author">